withtally/delegate-exporter/README.md

-Here's your README file with corrections for typos and grammar:

 # Retrieve Delegates Cron

 - Obtain a code for a cron job and push it to your GitHub (or any other Git provider).